do the things you think you cannot do – but first – a citrus, fig, & olive tapenade

 “You must do the things you think you cannot do.”

 Recently I had a citrus fig tapenade.
-It had a lot of figs and olives in it – two of my favourite foods.
-I don’t have the recipe for it, but I found a fig and olive tapenade recipe on one of my all-time favourite blogs - David Lebovitz’s – Living the Sweet Life in Paris.
+It had a lot of figs and olives in it.
+I don’t have the recipe for it, but I found a fig and olive tapenade recipe on David Lebovitz’s – Living the Sweet Life in Paris.
 I looked at a few versions and came up with the recipe below.
 You can follow the link to check out the original version.

 There are a number of ways you could serve this – with a baguette and fresh chèvre, with some really good biscuits (like the Raincoast cranberry and hazelnut crisps in the photograph), or on a pizza base grilled with a mild cheese like brie or chèvre and perhaps some thinly sliced pear and fresh basil leaves, and an arugula salad on the side.